clipboarder/tips/README.md

 #Tip Calculator
-This is a Simple Tip Calculator created as part of the application for the CodePath iOS for Designers bootcamp.<br/>
+This is a Simple Tip Calculator created as part of the application for the CodePath iOS for Designers bootcamp.
-Time spent: 2 hours including Git Setup and Video Walkthrough Next steps: Add optional features
+* Time spent: 2 hours including Git Setup and Video Walkthrough
+* Next steps: Add optional features

 #Completed User Stories
  * [x] Required: User can enter bill amount<br/>